8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ## TOOLS USED

-[GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate System Serial Number and System UUID etc.
+> [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate System Serial Number and System UUID etc.

 ![bios](images/gensmbios.png)

-[MountEFI](https://github.com/corpnewt/MountEFI) to mount your EFI partition
+> [MountEFI](https://github.com/corpnewt/MountEFI) to mount your EFI partition

 ![mount](images/mountefi.png)

-[SSDTTime](https://github.com/corpnewt/SSDTTime) to dump DSDTs and create SSDTs
+> [SSDTTime](https://github.com/corpnewt/SSDTTime) to dump DSDTs and create SSDTs

 ![ssdt](images/ssttime.png)

-[ProperTree](https://github.com/corpnewt/ProperTree) a cross-platform GUI plist editor
+> [ProperTree](https://github.com/corpnewt/ProperTree) a cross-platform GUI plist editor

 ![tree](images/propertree.png)

 ## MISCELLANEOUS

-As stated above, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) Keep in mind that your build might be different from mine because of all different components.
+As stated above, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

+Keep in mind that your build might be different from mine because of all different components.
 Follow the guide accordingly.

 My CPU is `Haswell E` so I followed [this PART of the guide](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.html#haswell-and-broadwell-e) .
 You could use Prebuilt SSDTs, it will work but will also make your system boot slowly because of way too many bloats.
 I would recommend doing it manually (compiling and decompoling) or using an automated tool such as SSDTTime.

+You should Always do a `Clean Snapshot` (Cmd+Shift+R) with Propertree after any modification in your EFI folder.

 ## POST INSTALL VOLUME PATCH